-Faculty members have the right to appeal any decision resulting in denial of continuing contract status, dismissal, or a return to annual contract status within twenty-one calendar days of being notified of the decision.
+Faculty members have the right to appeal a decision resulting in denial of continuing contract status, dismissal, or a return to annual contract status within twenty-one calendar days of being notified of the decision, as set forth in this policy.
 The faculty member will appeal in writing to the VPAA and the President.
 In the case of denial of continuing contract status, an internal appeal may be made.
-In the case of a return to annual contract status or termination, the faculty member may choose either an internal appeal to the President or a formal administrative hearing in accordance with Florida Statute FS 120.
+In the case of a return to annual contract status or termination, the faculty member may choose either an internal appeal to the President or a formal administrative hearing in accordance with Florida Statutes 120.